jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.1.4 (2023/03/02) =
+* Add: The ChatGPT model is finally here!
+It's "gpt-3.5-turbo" and you can already use it with your chatbots, forms, in the playground, etc. It's very new so let me know if you find any issues, in the [forums](https://wordpress.org/support/plugin/ai-engine/).
+* Fix: Minor bug in the AI Playground.
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+We are having so much fun all together! 🥰

 = 1.1.3 (2023/03/01) =
 * Fix: UI issues in the Content Generator linked to the framework update.
 * Add: Typewriter effect.
 I don't recommend it, but if you want to play with it, it's there :)
 * Add: New filter: mwai_forms_params.
 * Update: Refactoring and minor fixes.
 Making sure everything is stable and nice.
 * Info: If you want help/discuss with each other, join my Discord server: https://discord.gg/bHDGh38.
 However, please note that I will not be able to provide support there (I need to stay focus on coding).
-* Info: Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you so much! 😊
+* Info: Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).

 = 1.1.1 (2023/02/28) =
 * Add: New Moderation Module; it's beta, check it out and play with it.